cdxcore.subdir#

 static temp_temp_dir()[source]#

+In most cirsumstances, a temporary temp directioy is not deleted from a system upon reboot.
+Do not rely on regular clean ups.
 It is strongly recommended to clean up after usage, for example using the pattern:

 from cdxcore.subdir import SubDir